Apewona/Hidden-Markov_v2/README.md

 This project utilizes various open-source Python libraries such as **hmmlearn**, **yfinance**, and **pandas**.
 Special thanks to the contributors of these libraries.

-Feel free to contribute or raise issues if you encounter any bugs or have ideas for improvements!

 ---

-This README provides a comprehensive overview of the project, making it easier for others to understand its purpose and how to use the code.